orbitalquark/textadept/docs/manual.md

 comes to scripting the editor.
 The claim "Textadept gives you complete control over nearly the entire application using Lua" is not an exaggeration!

-If you are looking for a more structured scripting resource, [Textadept Quick Reference][] contains a wealth of knowledge on how to script and configure Textadept.
-It groups the editor's rich API into a series of tasks in a convenient and easy-to-use manner.

 [Lua 5.4]: https://www.lua.org/manual/5.4
 [`buffer`]: api.html#buffer
 [interactive dialog]: api.html#ui.dialogs